ospalh/anki-addons/pages/Dehashilator.md

 [source](https://github.com/ospalh/anki-addons/blob/master/dehashilator/dehashilator.py),
 especially the `name_source_fields` list.

-When you like the names and click “Yes” twice, the file will be renamed and field content changed.
+When you like the names and click <q>Yes</q> twice, the file will be renamed and field content changed.
 You should run the `Maintenance/Unused Media ...` menu item to find problems created by the dehashilation.
 You may also run the dehashilator again.
 At one